mudkipme/MoeMemos/README.md

 - Available on iPhone and iPad with multitasking support
 - Full privacy protection, no data collection

-## About

 Moe Memos is a third-party client for [✍️memos](https://github.com/usememos/memos) and both projects aren't affiliated with each other.
-Both projects are inspired by the memo-taking tool [flomo](https://flomoapp.com/).
-If you prefer an all-in-one alternative syncing with the cloud, it is recommended to try [flomo](https://flomoapp.com/).

 ## Development